 It’s been nearly a year since this blog offered a free pattern, so ladies and gentlemen, I give you the zero waste ruffle tank.

 The ruffle tank is a summer top in 15 sizes, and very simple to make.
+UPDATE: I’ve since made this top as a dress here.

 It suits lightweight fabrics such as cotton lawn, voile, quilting cotton, lightweight linen or any fabric that’s light with a crisp handle and a bit of body.
 It’s very suitable for stripes and one-way fabrics.